Description of Volunteer Positions

 7. Communicate with the Program head Coach regarding parent questions/concerns.

-8. Arrange group reservations for away races.
+8. Assist with arranging group reservations for away races.

 Junior/FIS Parent Representatives